-Women’s Suffrage marches and protests along with Labor Rights actions and unionized strikes made their impact on American history in the early 1900s.
-The Civil Rights movement helped peoples of color and other marginalized communities achieve equal status (at least under the law) with heavy use of non violent protest and peaceful gatherings throughout the 1950s and 60s.
-The 70s saw huge waves of anti-war protesters voicing their outrage towards losing so many people and resources on a losing political war across the globe.
-It is impossible to tell the story of American History without constantly mentioning protests.
+Women’s suffrage marches and protests along with labor rights actions and unionized strikes made their impact on American history in the early 1900s.
+The Civil Rights movement helped people of color and other marginalized communities achieve equal status (at least under the law) with heavy use of non-violent protest and peaceful gatherings throughout the 1950s and 1960s.
+The 1970s saw huge waves of anti-war protesters voicing their outrage towards losing so many people and resources on a losing political war across the globe.
+It is impossible to tell the story of American history without constantly mentioning protests.

-Two of our own CSSC members, Dylan Ruan and Brandon Yadegari, were happy to share and speak out on their experiences and motivations for attending some of these recent movements, marches, and protests.
+Two of our own California Student Sustainability Coalition (CSSC) members, Dylan Ruan and Brandon Yadegari, were happy to share and speak out on their experiences and motivations for attending some of these recent movements, marches, and protests.

 One such order, Protecting the Nation from Foreign Terrorist Entry into the United States, led to nationwide protests against its aim to ban or restrict entry into the US based on nationality.

-Dylan Ruan, was able to attend the thousands strong crowd that showed up to protest the signing of such a discriminatory order at the Los Angeles International Airport (LAX).
-“I have friends overseas that would be affected by this order, and I also felt somewhat compromised as a part of a minority, even if not from one of the targeted countries,” says Ruan.
+Dylan Ruan was part of the thousands strong crowd that protested the signing of such a discriminatory order at the Los Angeles International Airport (LAX).
+“I have friends overseas that would be affected by this order, and I also felt somewhat compromised as a part of a minority, even if not from one of the targeted countries,” said Ruan.
 “This whole election was full of anger and hate, and I think it’s important for minorities and those who feel marginalized to come together where they can feel more visible and have a larger voice.”

-“Policies such as these directly affect people like me and my family,” says Brandon Yadegari, recent UCSB graduate of Global Studies and CSSC member.
+“Policies such as these directly affect people like me and my family,” said Brandon Yadegari, recent global studies graduate at the University of California, Santa Barbara (UCSB) and CSSC member.
 “My father is Iranian and came here back in 1979 during the Iranian Revolution to escape political strife and religious persecution, much the same as today’s immigrants are trying to do.
 My mother is Mexican.”

 Yadegari goes on to reflect, “It seems like a lot of the current administration’s policies are aimed at those who are ‘different.’
 It wasn’t until after I returned from the Occupy LAX action that this interesting thought came to mind: My mother and father would have never met, and I would have never been born if something like this executive order had existed years ago.”

-In addition to executive orders, the White House has also released numerous Presidential Memorandums.
+In addition to executive orders, the White House has also released numerous presidential memorandums.
 Memorandums function nearly the same as executive orders, with one of the main differences being memorandums are typically used to direct specific departments or agencies to complete specific tasks.
-In the case of the Presidential Memorandum Regarding Construction of the Dakota Access Pipeline it orders the United States Army Corps of Engineers to expedite actions to review and approve all necessary permits, easements and ‘such other federal approvals as may be necessary,’ and sends a clear message of the president’s stance towards the rights of indigenous peoples and the sovereignty of Native American tribes.
+Presidential Memorandum Regarding Construction of the Dakota Access Pipeline it orders the US Army Corps of Engineers to expedite actions to review and approve all necessary permits, easements and “such other federal approvals as may be necessary.’
+It also sends a clear message of the president’s stance towards the rights of indigenous peoples and the sovereignty of Native American tribes.

-While the protests mentioned have taken place in higher profile areas, it is not always necessary to travel across the country, and there are usually things you can do within your own communities or institutions to help.
-The Women’s March on January 21 took place across the nation in hundreds of locations.
-“I went to show my support personally and to show that there are plenty of men who support women’s causes as well,” Brandon Yadegari says regarding his attendance at the march held in San Luis Obispo.
+It is not always necessary to travel across the country, and there are usually things you can do within your own communities or institutions to help.
+The Women’s March on January 21, 2017 took place across the nation in hundreds of locations.
+“I went to show my support personally and to show that there are plenty of men who support women’s causes as well,” Brandon Yadegari said regarding his attendance at the march held in San Luis Obispo.